samuelchiang/auto_tank/README.md

 ### Setup Siri Shortcut to get the status of tank

 1. Use iPhone to install [Shortcut](https://apps.apple.com/app/shortcuts/id915249334) App
-2. Use browser to open the [Shortcut link](https://www.icloud.com/shortcuts/cae18371554d4cdc8b5840c3817709d2), install it in your shortcut app.
+2. Use a browser to open the [Shortcut link](https://www.icloud.com/shortcuts/cae18371554d4cdc8b5840c3817709d2), install it in your shortcut app.
 3. This app will ask for input server_ip, influxdb_username, and influxdb_password, fill them.
 4. Press play button to execute
-5. Press setting button, "Add to Siri".
+5. Press the setting button, "Add to Siri".
 Then you can get the tank status by Siri voice command.

 ### Setup Slack to get the alert notification